Annual Report to Parliament on the Administration of the Privacy Act 2015-2016

 Dispositions and processing times

 The Act stipulates that privacy requests must normally be answered within 30 calendar days.
-All of the privacy requests processed in 2014–2015 were answered in less than 30 days, and of these, two requests were answered in less than 15 days.
+The privacy request processed in 2015-2016 was answered in less than 15 days.

 Exceptions and exclusions invoked